 No. MBLC funds were awarded for the renovation and expansion project only.
 The MBLC has confirmed that funds cannot be used for a smaller version of the project or just for repairs.
-A new application would result in a delay of up to 10 years with no guarantee that we would be accepted, significantly increasing the cost yet again.
+A new application would result in a delay of at least 10-20 years with no guarantee that we would be accepted, significantly increasing the cost yet again.

 No. Cutting the size of the building would forfeit MA Board of Library Commissioners (MBLC) funds entirely and jeopardize federal and private funding committed for specific programmatic features of the renovation and expansion.
 In other words, making the project smaller would require going back to square one.